 Students can login to the Alaska Career Information System through their school which allows teachers and counselors access to student portfolios.
 The AKCIS portal provides users with a variety of checklists to prepare for college.
 Students can use the Course Planner to ensure they are on track for graduation and are taking classes that will meet their career goals.
 The portal also has a variety of skills and career assessments available for users.

-Some Numbers to Help You Find a College
+Some Numbers to Help You Find an Alaska College

 The top 20 colleges SAT test takers in Alaska applied to: